jordles/notes/System Analyst.md

 ### Types of Service Providers

-- Internal Service Providers - different entities owned by the organization; each individual entity provides services to a single customer
+- Internal Service Providers - different entities owned by the organization; each individual entity provides services to a single customer; An internal unit within the same organization that provides services exclusively to one business unit.
-- Shared Services Unit - provides services to multiple internal customers
+- Shared Services Unit - provides services to multiple internal customers; A service provider that serves multiple business units within the same organization.
-- External Service Providers - Provides services to multiple customers, could exist as either internal or external
+- External Service Providers - Provides services to multiple customers, could exist as either internal or external; A third-party or external company that provides services to external customers or multiple organizations.

 ## Software Development Life Cycle (SDLC)